 Lister cards are available during regular office hours.

-Hours by appointment only
+Hours by appointment only.

 For tax purposes, property is classified as either homestead or nonresidential.
 These property classes are subject to the education tax and municipal tax at different rates.
 To be taxed at the homestead rate, the property owner must file a Homestead Declaration with the Vermont Department of Taxes declaring that he or she is a Vermont resident who owns and occupies the property as his or her principal dwelling as of April 1.
 The Declaration is due each year on or before April 15.
-To ensure that property buyers pay the correct tax rate and avoid penalty for late-filed Homestead Declarations, declare Homesteads by April 15th.
+To ensure that property buyers pay the correct tax rate and avoid the penalty for late-filed Homestead Declarations, declare Homesteads by April 15th.

 The properties enrolled in this program consist of agricultural land, forest land, conservation land and farm buildings.
 New Current Use Applications are now available on the State of Vermont Department of Taxes website.
-The applications were updated as of November 15, 2013 and all old versions of the application will not be accepted after December 1, 2013.